-3.2.
+- (ii) Shares issued under the Plan in settlement, assumption or substitution of outstanding awards (or obligations to grant future awards) under the plans or arrangements of another entity shall not reduce the maximum number of Shares available for issuance under the Plan, to the extent that such settlement, assumption or substitution is a result of the Company acquiring another entity (or an interest in another entity). - 3.2.
 ISO Maximum.
-In no event shall the number of Shares issued upon the exercise of Incentive Stock Options exceed 600,000 Shares, subject to adjustment as provided in Section 14.
+In no event shall the number of Shares issued upon the exercise of Incentive Stock Options exceed 600,000 Shares, subject to adjustment as provided in Section 14. - 3.3.

-3.3.
 Maximum Annual Award.
-No Participant may receive Awards (including performance-based Awards) in the aggregate in any one fiscal year, subject to adjustment as provided in Section 14, representing more than: (i) 2,000,000 Shares underlying Options; and (ii) 1,000,000 Shares underlying Performance Shares, Performance Units, Stock Appreciation Rights, Restricted Shares, Deferred Shares and Other Stock-Based Awards.
-Notwithstanding the above, the maximum number of shares that may be granted to a Participant in any one Performance Period underlying Performance Shares and Performance Units that are intended to be Qualified Performance-Based Awards is 1,000,000 Shares, subject to adjustment as provided in Section 14.
+No Participant may receive Awards (including performance-based Awards) in the aggregate in any one fiscal year, subject to adjustment as provided in Section 14, representing more than: (i) 2,000,000 Shares underlying Options; and (ii) 1,000,000 Shares underlying Performance Shares, Performance Units, Stock Appreciation Rights, Restricted Shares, Restricted Stock Units, Deferred Shares, Dividend Equivalents and Other Stock-Based Awards.
+Notwithstanding the above, the maximum number of shares that may be granted to a Participant in respect of any Performance Period underlying Performance Shares and Performance Units that are intended to be Qualified Performance-Based Awards shall not exceed 1,000,000 Shares, subject to adjustment as provided in Section 14.